PHSKC-APDE/claims_data/README.md

 - Calculate the top N causes of ED visits and hospitalizations

 Training resources:
-- R users can view a [training video](https://kc1-my.sharepoint.com/:v:/r/personal/eli_kern_kingcounty_gov/Documents/Shared%20with%20Everyone/Medicaid%20R%20Package%20Training_2018.mp4?csf=1&e=3OydL9) for how to use the *medicaid* package.
+- R users can view a [training video](https://kc1-my.sharepoint.com/:v:/r/personal/eli_kern_kingcounty_gov/Documents/Shared%20with%20Everyone/Medicaid%20R%20Package%20Training_2018.mp4?csf=1&e=3OydL9) for how to use the *claims* package.
 - Users can also view the [R script used in the training video](https://github.com/PHSKC-APDE/Medicaid/blob/master/Medicaid%20package%20orientation.R).